 If you have ever sprained an ankle, you are at risk of developing a condition called “chronic ankle instability.”
-People with chronic ankle instability are prone to repeated sprains of their ankle.
+People with chronic ankle instability are prone to repeated sprains of their ankle or just a feeling that their ankle is “giving away”.
 This is a very serious problem because each time you sprain your ankle you increase the chances of ankle arthritis later in life.
 In addition, each time you sprain your ankle it is even more likely you will sprain it again.

 Video: Why Does My Ankle Hurt Months After I Sprained It?

 If you have unstable ankles, occasionally “twist your ankle” or “turn your ankle”, feel like your “ankle gives way”, are prone to falls due to a lack of control of your ankles, or have had more than one ankle sprain you should make an appointment to see us in our Seattle office right away.
 Chronic ankle instability can be successfully treated.
 There are many studies in the medical literature indicating the most effective ways to treat chronic ankle instability and we have developed successful protocol to treat unstable ankles based on these studies.1-4

 Slow Healing Ankle Sprains